BleedingXiko/GhostHub/README.md

 [![Live Demo](https://img.shields.io/badge/🌐%20Live%20Demo-ghosthub.net-blue?style=for-the-badge)](https://ghosthub.net)

 **GhostHub** is a zero-setup, mobile-first media server you can run instantly and share over the internet.
 No accounts.
 No config.
-Just swipe through your own folder like it’s TikTok.
+Just swipe through your own folder like it's TikTok.

 Perfect for temporary sharing, personal libraries, or lightweight deployments with friends.